SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 "Thank you, sir.
 Lord Alvaro, what we just heard on the topic of Ajax's strategy was pretty chilling.
 In your opinion, as someone who knew him, how serious is he with his stance on non-humans in Orden?
 And how should we reconcile this with the treaties he signed with the elves and dwarves of Vasloria?
 Thank you for your time, my lord."

 "Ah, yes," Alvaro said, eyebrows raised theatrically.
 "Jack's famous 'pro-human' rhetoric."
 And there was a susurration among the students.
 For the last hour, Lord Alvaro had only referred to the subject of his lecture as "Ajax."
-Everyone in the city knew Ajax and Alvaro attended university together, but for the first time, the students in the lecture hall understood-they had been *friends*.
+Everyone in the city knew Ajax and Alvaro attended university together, but for the first time, the students in the lecture hall understood—they had been *friends*.

 "The short answer is: no. I don't believe Jack is a raving ah... 'human supremacist,' as the broadsheets put it.
 That's Mortum.
 But he does find the idea *useful*.